 GET LISA’S (THE VIET VEGAN) VEGAN LEMONGRASS BEEF BANH MI RECIPE

-The dough for these steamed buns is the same as my plain steamed buns recipe (mantou) and five spice jackfruit buns (vegan gua bao); it’s very simple.
+The dough for these steamed buns is the same as my plain steamed buns recipe (mantou) and five spice jackfruit buns (vegan gua bao).
+It’s very simple; not going to get us the cracked surface of the ones off a dim sum cart (those use harder-to-get-here-ingredients) but tastes just as good.
 I use a food processor with dough attachment to turn flour, yeast, water and sugar into dough in just a couple minutes.
 Yes, that’s sugar and no salt.
 As the filling is going to be quite salty, I don’t feel a need for salt in the dough.

 The filling is a bit more complicated to make.
 First, you’ll make steamed seitan.
 This consists of mixing up liquid ingredients and flavourings and then adding vital wheat gluten.
 It’s easy so don’t be intimidated even if you’ve never made seitan before.
 You’ll wrap up the seitan dough tightly, then steam it for 45 minutes.
 After it cools, you can chop it up and that’s your wheat meat!
 You’ll saute some ginger, onions, mushrooms; pour in some soy sauce, hoisin sauce, and other flavourings; pour in a flour slurry to thicken; then, dump in your seitan and that’s pretty much it.